-- c.
-Period of Performance: Program periods of performance of one-year (12 month) not to exceed three years (36 months) from the proposed start date will be considered. - d.
-Funding limits: Program proposals must be more than the funding floor and less than the funding ceiling per year or they will be disqualified. - Funding floor per award \$500,000 - Funding ceiling per award \$2,000,000
+- b.
+Duration of Activity: Program plans for one, two, or three years will be considered, and multi-year proposals are strongly encouraged. - c.
+Period of Performance: Program period of performance of one-year (12 month) cycles for a period not to exceed three years (36 months) will be considered. - d.
+Funding limits: Program proposals must be more than the funding floor and less than the funding ceiling per year or they will be disqualified. - Funding floor per award (lowest \$\$ value): \$1,000,000 - Funding ceiling per award (highest \$\$ value): \$2,000,000

-Note: Funding ceilings and floors pertain to the PRM cost and do not include cost share per year.
+Note: Funding ceilings and floors pertain to the PRM cost per year.

 - e.
-Anticipated Number of Awards: PRM anticipates, but makes no guarantee, of selecting up to 4 proposals to be awarded through this announcement. - f.
-Anticipated Amount to be Awarded Total: PRM anticipates, but makes no guarantee, to award up to approximately \$6,000,000 total (first year only for South Sudan through this NOFO).
+Anticipated Number of Awards: PRM anticipates, but makes no guarantee, to fund up to three awards through this announcement. - f.
+Anticipated Amount to be Awarded Total: PRM anticipates, but makes no guarantee, to award up to \$5,500,000 total through this NOFO for this country.